charitharyan/charitharyan/README.md

 - 👋 Hi, I’m @charitharyan
+- I am from Hyderabad!
 - 👀 I’m interested in many things hehe
+- I'm studying in SRM University, Ramapuram, Chennai
-- 🌱 I’m currently learning GIT
+- 🌱 I’m currently learning GIT, HTML and many more...
+- Present trainee at CGCS Education
 - 💞️ I’m looking to collaborate on many
+- Part of clubs like CODEZILLA and SPARATANS
 - 📫 How to reach me?
 Email! pc3953@srmist.edu.in

 <!---